-Various types of evidence may be used during the proceedings - documents (e.g., bills of lading and other sale confirmation documents), physical evidence (such as samples of counterfeit products), expert opinions, social poll results, private detective reports, witness statements, audio and video tapes.
+Various types of evidence may be used during the proceedings - documents (e.g., bills of lading and other sale confirmation documents), physical evidence (such as samples of counterfeit products), expert opinions, social poll results, private detective reports, witness statements and audio and video tapes.
 All evidence must meet the requirement of relevance to the case and admissibility.

-At the appeal stage, new evidence is submitted only as a means of explanation of why the evidence was not submitted in the first instance.
+At the appeal stage, new evidence is submitted only as a means of explaining why the evidence was not submitted in the first instance.

 Typically, proceedings in the first instance court last for three to six months, unless there are notification issues.
-The decision enters into force upon expiration.
+The decision is made (announced) upon conclusion of the proceedings, and adopted (issued) within five days of the announcement.